gohugoio/hugoThemes/README.md

 If your theme doesn't fit into the `Hugo Basic Example` site, we encourage theme authors to supply a self-contained Hugo site in `/exampleSite`.

 **NOTE:** The folder name here is important, as this folder will be picked up and used by the script that generates the Hugo Theme Site.
-It mirrors the root directory of a Hugo website and allows you to add custom content, assets and a config file with preset values
+It mirrors the root directory of a Hugo website and allows you to add custom content, assets and a config file with preset values.

 See [Artist theme's exampleSite](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite) for a good example.
 And please make the site's content as neutral as possible.

 Each theme needs:

-1. to be added to the hugoThemes repo;
+1. To be added to the hugoThemes repo;
-2. to have the right fields in `theme.toml`;
+1. To have the right fields in `theme.toml`;
-3. to have the right images;
+1. To have the right images; and
-4. a good README.
+1. A good README.

 ## theme.toml